 - Refrigerate overnight, for about 12 hours.

 - Knead to form a smooth dough.
+Knead either by hand or with a dough hook attached to a mixer.

-- Allow the dough to rise in a covered bowl until it's light and airy, with visible gas bubbles.
+- Allow the dough to rise in a covered bowl until it’s light and airy, with visible gas bubbles.
 Depending on how active your starter is this may take up to 5 hours, or even longer.
+For best results, gently deflate the dough once an hour by turning it out onto a lightly floured or lightly greased work surface; stretching and folding the edges into the center; turning it over, then returning it to the bowl.
+Adding these folds will help strengthen the dough’s structure, and allow you to feel how it’s progressing over time.

 - Note: sourdough bread (especially sourdough without added yeast) can be finicky and may not go exactly to the written plan.
 Please allow yourself to go with the flow, and not treat this as an exact to-the-minute process.